 Big 3 breathing plan

 One simple way to illustrate the crazy power of our breath is likening it to a remote control for our body and brain.
-When your child is angry or agitated her sympathetic nervous is engages prompting rapid and shallow breathing.
+When your child is angry or agitated her sympathetic nervous system engages, prompting rapid and shallow breathing.

 Deep breathing stimulates your child’s vagus nerve activating the parasympathetic nervous system which helps to calm and put the breaks on a child’s anger and anxiety.
 Taking good qualities breaths is one of the best calm down strategies for kids.

 I’ve found having three ‘go-to’ breathing techniques in the arsenal for kids to choose from gives them some control without overwhelming them (and you!).